 PhD (Anthropology), MA, BA(Hons), Assoc Dip (Wood Design)

-Diane Smith is an anthropologist with over 40 years experience working with Indigenous Australian communities and organisations in remote, rural and urban locations.
-She is currently a Senior Research Fellow, and the Higher Degree by Research (HDR) Program Manager, National Centre for Indigenous Studies at The Australian National University.
+Dr Diane Smith is an anthropologist with over 40 years’ experience working with Indigenous Australian communities and organisations in remote, rural and urban locations.
+She is currently a Senior Research Fellow at the National Centre for Indigenous Studies at The Australian National University.

 Jane is an Honorary Senior Lecturer at the National Centre for Indigenous Studies at The Australian National University and has nearly 20 years experience providing legal and strategic advice across both the private and not-for-profit sectors, most recently at PwC Indigenous Consulting as the Victorian State Director.
 Jane currently sits on the board of Culture is Life Limited and First Australian Capital Limited.